-For more information or advice on choosing the right protection, visit with or call Zane in our Member Services Department at 417-451-1515 or 800-322-3849.
+For more information about the meter can, ask for Zane in our Member Services Department at 417-451-1515 or 800-322-3849.

 New-Mac offers surge protection for well pumps

 New-Mac Electric has surge protection available for well pumps, which can be purchased at the co-op for $99.49.

 Well pumps are particularly vulnerable during thunderstorms due to lightning-to-ground electrical surges.
 Usually damage occurs when lightning strikes the earth and travels through the soil to the steel casing of a well.
 However, damage may be minimized with a surge protector installed at the control box.

 The unit, available at both New-Mac offices, requires hard-wire installation by an electrician (New-Mac does not install).

 Once installed, there is a red indicator light (on the front of the unit) that will remain illuminated ONLY when the pump is running.
 It will not be lit when the pump is in standby mode.
 This should be checked following every storm.
 If the red light goes out (while the pump is running), the unit likely has absorbed a surge and has been expended, meaning the protector performed its intended purpose.
 If that occurs, a new unit must be purchased from the co-op.

 Damage to the well pump or control box is not covered by warranty.
 New-Mac recommends that you check with your insurance agent about well pump coverage.
 Also, if you incur damage, make sure you do not dispose of the damaged pump until after it is inspected by the insurance adjuster.